Be COVID Ready – Have Touchless Restrooms – Including User Feedback

 Whatever happens in this space, it is safe to say that people are becoming more concerned when it comes to using public touchscreens, wherever in a business they encounter them.
 This means businesses will also have to learn to adapt to this new public aversion to using them.

 With COVID – the importance is even greater.
 As business start to reopen there is an emphasis on restroom management.
 As reported recently in CNN, restroom safety is the number one concern – a roadblock before normal business returns.

 Bathroom safety was our customers number one concern for re-opening – Autorama movie theaters

 This Includes the Restroom – 5 Recommendations from Bradley Corp.

 Public restroom hygiene has always been a cause for concern.
-Moreover, the great majority of Americans have plenty of bad experiences in germ-filled smelly and unsightly public restrooms.
-With a more hygiene aware population, one area that will see some changes, is in the restroom.
-Restrooms are commonly associated with being dirty places, and people are going to want to take extra precautions when using public restrooms to prevent contact with germs.
-Here are the five recommendations from Bradley that will make people feel more comfortable when they are using public restrooms.
+Moreover, the great majority of Americans have plenty of bad experiences in germ-filled smelly and unsightly restrooms.
+With a more hygiene aware population, one area that will see some changes, is in the public bathroom.
+These are commonly associated with being dirty places, so people are going to want to take extra precautions when using public restrooms to prevent contact with germs.
+Here are the five recommendations from Bradley (echoed by health experts) that will make people feel more comfortable when they are using these restrooms.